K1zum1/SSH-Key-Aggregator/README.md

 ## Description

 SSH Blacklister is a web application designed to manage the submission and tracking of SSH keys.
-It allows users to submit SSH private and public keys, ensures their validity, and stores them securely in a PostgreSQL database.
-This project is useful for administrators and developers who need to track SSH keys, monitor their usage, and ensure compliance with security policies.
-This is being completed as part of my internship journey at the National Center for Supercomputing Applications
+It allows users to submit SSH private and public keys, ensures their validity, and stores them securely in a database.
+This project is useful for administrators and developers who are looking to generate key revocation lists in order to blacklist these compromised keys.

 ## Features